Alogani/asyncproc/README.md

 ## Features

+- Developped with interactivness in mind (you can easily mixed user input/output, and automated input)
 - Concise: even complex configurations can be one-lined (see also implicitAsync macro to avoid repetition of await keyword)
 - Flexible and straightforward.
 All options can be tweaked using a flag :
   - Can be easily put in true foreground, keeping the ability to terminal process control (ctrl+c, ctrl+z in linux) and to have shell history